Samoa Food Guide

 Kava ('Ava)

-Traditional ceremonial drink made from kava root.
-Earthy, slightly bitter, mildly sedative effect.
-Important in Samoan culture for ceremonies and social gatherings.
-Shared from communal bowl.
+A ceremonial drink made from kava root, earthy and a little bitter, with a mild sedative effect.
+It matters in Samoan culture for ceremonies and social gatherings, and is shared from a communal bowl.

 Vailima Beer